City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ### Test environment

-The application runs in AWS Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
-The name is **nutakortti-vantaa-dev**.
+The application runs in AWS Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml).

 ### Production environment

-The application runs in AWS Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
-The name is **nutakortti-vantaa-prod**.
+The application runs in AWS Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml).
 See next section for updating the production environment using EB CLI tools.

 * [Junior-app](https://nutakortti.vantaa.fi)
 * [Admin-app](https://nutakortti.vantaa.fi/nuorisotyontekijat)
 * [Api](https://nutakortti.vantaa.fi/api)

-Production logs are found in AWS CloudWatch under `/aws/elasticbeanstalk/nutakortti-vantaa-prod/var/log/` (just go to CloudWatch and select Log groups from the left panel).
+Logs are found in AWS CloudWatch - to browse, select Log groups from CloudWatch's left panel.
 The current app log and nginx access/error logs are of most interest.

 ### Updating the environments using EB CLI tools